 Additionally, schema markup enhances machine learning algorithms, which Google’s AI-driven search engines use to deliver more relevant and personalized search results.
 By providing structured data, businesses increase their chances of appearing in specialized search features like carousel results, knowledge graphs, and featured snippets.

-The Impact of Schema Markup on Rich Results, Featured Snippets, and Voice Search
+How Schema Markup Drives Rich Results, Featured Snippets, and Voice Answers

 One of the biggest advantages of schema markup is its ability to enhance how search results appear, making them more attractive and informative.
 This directly impacts user engagement, click-through rates, and overall website traffic.